AVSLab/basilisk/docs/source/Vizard/VizardReleaseNotes.rst

     - add labels to spacecraft and sensor visualization

+**Version 0.8.1**

+- trigger colliders now resize to fit the spacecraft mesh being used (improves the user experience when double-clicking to change camera targets)
+- fixed a bug that prevented multiple custom models being loaded back-to-back
+- rebased on Unity2019.2.16f1

 **Version 0.8.0**

 - The camera view panel screen shot button now stores the PNG image in the user's home folder